NSW Southern Highlands – a Beginner’s Guide

 • Post Office Cafe – a great restoration right by the train station.

-• Southern Highlands Brewing & Taphouse – try to arrive for “Tappy Hour” 3pm – 6pm Fridays
+• Southern Highlands Brewing & Taphouse – try to arrive for “Tappy Hour” from 3pm – 6pm Fridays

 Shop in Moss Vale